mehulagg/gitlab/doc/integration/kerberos.md

 realm.
 User accounts will be created automatically when authentication was successful.

+NOTE: **Note:**
+New users automatically created by Kerberos will be blocked by default for security reasons.
+Check the [Initial Omniauth Configuration](omniauth.md#initial-omniauth-configuration), specifically the `block_auto_created_users`.

 ## Linking Kerberos and LDAP accounts together

 If your users log in with Kerberos, but you also have [LDAP integration](../administration/auth/ldap/index.md)